 On 21 December 2017, following a consultation exercise, the Government announced plans to tackle the growing problem of newly built houses being sold as leasehold rather than freehold, and to limit ground rents on newly created lease agreements.
-Leasehold reform has been included in the Law Commission’s 13th Programme of Law Reform – this work includes making buying a freehold or extending a lease “easier, faster, fairer and cheaper.”
+Leasehold reform was included in the Law Commission’s 13th Programme of Law Reform – this work includes identifying way to make buying a freehold or extending a lease “easier, faster, fairer and cheaper.”

 Full details can be found in the Library briefing paper Leasehold and Commonhold Reform.

 The 2017 Government’s consultation paper on Implementing reforms to the leasehold system in England (PDF 377 KB), published on 15 October 2018, sought views on implementing the commitments set out above, specifically:

 - How to ban the unjustified use of leasehold for new houses.

 - How to reduce future ground rents to a nominal value.

 - How to bring about fairer and more transparent service charges for freehold properties.
 For more information, see our page on Freeholder’s estate and service charges.

 - How to improve the process of selling leasehold properties.